Albert0147/AaD_SFDA/README.md

-### Local Prediction Aggregation: A Frustratingly Easy Source-free Domain Adaptation Method
+### Attracting and Dispersing: A Simple Approach for Source-free Domain Adaptation

-##### _Shiqi Yang, Yaxing Wang, Kai Wang, Joost van de Weijer and Shangling Jui_
+##### _Shiqi Yang, Yaxing Wang, Kai Wang, Shangling Jui and Joost van de Weijer

 ------------
-Code for our paper **'Local Prediction Aggregation: A Frustratingly Easy Source-free Domain Adaptation Method'**
+Code for our paper **'Attracting and Dispersing: A Simple Approach for Source-free Domain Adaptation'**

 [[arxiv]](https://arxiv.org/abs/2205.04183)